optimsoc/optimsoc/doc/refman/configuration.rst

 List of Compute Tiles (``CTLIST``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Type** Base item, packed multi-dimensional array (64 of 16 bit).
+**Type** Base item, 1024 bit bitmask

 **Description** Provide a map of compute tiles (max.
-64 currently) with the tile id at the index of the array.
-Be careful that it is sorted as little endian ("from right to left").
+1024 currently) with the tileid being the index in the bitmask and the according bit set when this tile is a compute tile.

 **Usage** As informational field in the network adapter.